huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 1. each arrow has two objects on their head and tail, each objects can be seen as a ***set***,
 2. and there are special arrows that the head and tail objects are the same,
+3. and there can be empty arrows means that there is no relationships between the arrow's head and its tail,
-3. if one arrow's head match with the others tail, then there must be another arrow in the quiver which is the two arrow combined together.
+4. if one arrow's head match with the others tail, then there must be another arrow in the quiver which is the two arrow combined together.
-4. Arrows can represent `any binary relationship`, from the ≤ relationship in natural numbers to description like “_ is _'s grand parents”.
+5. Arrows can represent `any binary relationship`, from the ≤ relationship in natural numbers to description like “_ is _'s grand parents”.

 And we can also explaining a category visually by using commutative diagrams.
 It's also deadly simple, just drawing all the information into a paper: objects as dots, morphisms goes between the dots.